FRRouting/frr/doc/user/pim.rst

 .. clicmd:: register-accept-list PLIST

-   When pim receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
+   When PIM receives a register packet the source of the packet will be compared to the prefix-list specified, PLIST, and if a permit is received normal processing continues.
 If a deny is returned for the source address of the register packet a register stop message is sent to the source.